indrz/indrz-doc/content/installation.md

   1. Geoserver to server your maps as WMS server, style your data (best with Tomcat)

 ### Instructions

+The instructions that will follow are based on the OS  Ubuntu 14.04 LTS Linux 64bit server.

 1. Install PostgreSQL, this I will leave up to you and some googleling
 1. Install PostGIS Extension for your PostgreSQL install